Do you have a goal for the new year?

 Six Ways to Stay Healthy in the New Year

-If 2020 taught us one thing, it is the importance of protecting and caring for our physical well-being.
+If the last two years has taught us one thing, it is the importance of protecting and caring for our physical well-being.

 1. Schedule an Annual Physical